HenryMuema/alx-zero_day/0x03-git/README.md

-Intro to git
-What an exciting way to strat coding
+What an exciting way to start coding